 How is endometrial hyperplasia treated?

 For women with endometrial hyperplasia who have abnormal, non-cancerous cells, progestin therapy may be recommended.
-This hormone helps to balance out the effects of estrogen in the system, which should eliminate or minimize symptoms of endometrial hyperplasia.
+This synthetic hormone helps to balance out the effects of estrogen in the system, which should eliminate or minimize symptoms of endometrial hyperplasia.

 Women who have not yet reached menopause may be prescribed: